stackblitz/docs/docs/codeflow/using-pr-new.md

 ---
-title: &title Using pr.new
+title: Using pr.new
-description: &description This page covers using pr.new to open, view, and contribute to any project through our Codeflow IDE or Web Publisher.
+description: This page covers using pr.new to open, view, and contribute to any project through our Codeflow IDE or Web Publisher.
-head:
-  - ['meta', {property: 'og:title', content: *title}]
-  - ['meta', {property: 'og:image', content: 'https://developer.stackblitz.com/img/og/using-pr_new.png'}]
-  - ['meta', {name: 'twitter:title', content: *title}]
-  - ['meta', {name: 'twitter:description', content: *description}]
+og_image: using-pr-new.png
 ---

 # {{ $frontmatter.title }}